Triệu Quân Sự: 2015

 While in the cell, Sự and his roommate Nhâm Văn Tuấn (born 1985), planned a prison break after stealing a saw blade while working at the prison sawmill.
 To hide the saw marks while cutting the prison bars, the two mixed rice with soil and plastered the mixture over the cuts.
 In the early morning of 8 November 2015, taking advantage of heavy rain and noise from a nearby wood workshop, Sự and Tuấn escaped by cutting the iron bars of their cell and climbing over the prison fence.
 After escaping from the prison, they stole clothes from nearby residents and then took a bus to flee.
 After reaching Đồng Nai Province, Tuấn parted ways with Sự and went to Cambodia, while Sự travelled to northern Vietnam.

 Following the escape, the Bình Khương Commune then issued a notice about the prisoners.
 In response, hundreds of police officers and soldiers were deployed to search the surrounding area.
 The Criminal Investigation Department of the Ministry of Public Security quickly established a special task force to catch the escapees.
-Later, on the afternoon of 15 December that year, Sự was arrested while playing games at a internet café in Nam Từ Liêm District, Hanoi.
+Later, on the afternoon of 15 December that year, Sự was arrested while playing games at an internet café in Nam Từ Liêm District, Hanoi.
 Earlier, Major Bùi Đức Đạo of the General Department of Logistics, Ministry of National Defense, observed Sự stealing from a mobile phone shop in Hanoi one evening and followed him.
 When confronted, Sự suddenly rushed out, pulled a knife and stabbed Đạo in the stomach; he then stole high-value items from the shop and fled while the major was later found by bystanders and taken to the hospital.
 After being arrested, Sự also admitted to committing multiple thefts, including the robbery of 13 smartphones in Sóc Sơn District, Hanoi.